MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-orders.md

 ms.date: 09/08/2021
 ms.author: edupont
 ---
-# Process Sales Return Orders
+# <a name="process-sales-return-orders" />Process Sales Return Orders

 If you need more control of the sales return process, such as warehouse documents for the item handling, or a better overview when receiving items from multiple sales documents with one sales return, then you can create sales return orders.
 A sales return order automatically issues the related sales credit memo and other return-related documents, such as a replacement sales order, if needed.

 In addition to the original posted sales invoice, you can apply the sales credit memo or sales return order to other sales documents, for example another posted sales invoice because the customer is also returning items delivered with that invoice.

-## Create a sales return order based on one or more posted sales documents
+## <a name="create-a-sales-return-order-based-on-one-or-more-posted-sales-documents" />Create a sales return order based on one or more posted sales documents

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Return Orders**, and then choose the related link.
 2. Choose the **New** action.